Schedule

 Although mainly designed to compliment what was covered in class, some labs may be used to introduce new topics.
 Lab experiments will be posted to Blackboard ahead of each session.
 All lab work is to be completed and turned in at the end of each lab session.
 Proper grammar is strongly encouraged 2.

 Your final lab grade will be the average of all but your lowest-scoring lab and will account for 25% of your final grade.
-Note that failing the lab will result in an automatic failure of the class.

 Tentative Schedule